UsmanMatheen/Machine-Learning-Projects/Predict Football Match Winners with Machine Learning and Python/README.md

 License

-This project is licensed under the MIT License
+Open-source and available under the MIT License.

+## Contact
+If you have any questions or suggestions, please reach out:

+Name: Usman Matheen
+Email: contact.matheen9@example.com